LLNL/radiuss-shared-ci/docs/sphinx/user_guide/setup_ci.rst

 RADIUSS Shared CI is primarily intended for projects hosted on GitHub that need to run tests on LLNL Livermore Computing (LC) systems through the LC GitLab instance.
-GitLab provides a mirroring feature with GitHub integration that will automate the synchronisation of local source with the remote GitHub repository.
+GitLab provides a mirroring feature with GitHub integration that will automate the synchronization of local source with the remote GitHub repository.

 The mirroring setup is described in detail in `GitLab documentation`_: